-- 7.27 The implementation of the default tariff cap could reduce the savings available to customers from switching tariff and/or suppliers given that customers will already be benefitting, on average, from lower default tariffs.
-As a result of this, as explained in Chapter 5 above, the levels of customer switching are expected to decline after the implementation of the default tariff cap. - 7.28 As outlined in Chapter 5, we have provided an indicative range of the potential impact on switching resulting from our proposals, based on a meta-analysis we have conducted covering a number of analytical studies of drivers of switching. - 7.29 We estimate that the introduction of the default tariff cap at our proposed cap level (option 2) could lead to a potential decrease in switching of between 30 50%.
-As outlined in Chapter 5, we estimate that approximately between 3.6m to 6.1m fewer electricity and gas customer accounts may switch in the first year of the default tariff cap being in place.
+- 7.29 The implementation of the default tariff cap could reduce the savings available to customers from switching tariff and/or suppliers given that customers will already be benefitting, on average, from lower default tariffs.
+As a result of this, as explained in Chapter 5 above, the levels of customer switching are expected to decline after the implementation of the default tariff cap. - 7.30 As outlined in Chapter 5, we have provided an indicative range of the potential impact on switching resulting from our proposals, based on a meta-analysis we have conducted covering a number of analytical studies of drivers of switching. - 7.31 We estimate that the introduction of the default tariff cap at our chosen cap level (option 2) could lead to a potential decrease in switching of 30%-50%.
+As outlined in Chapter 5, we estimate that approximately 3.6 million to 6.1 million fewer electricity and gas accounts may switch in the first year of the default tariff cap being in place. - 7.32 Assuming that approximately 50%158 of all switches are facilitated by the use of a PCW, this could lead to a reduction of approximately 1.8 million to 3.05 million PCW account referrals on an annual basis. - 7.33 We also note however, that we expect a lower proportional impact on those customers switching towards smaller suppliers, as we would still expect many of these suppliers to offer competitively priced tariffs after the implementation of the default tariff cap.
+We might expect that those customers who typically switch to smaller suppliers would be more likely to use a PCW, and subsequently, this could reduce the potential impacts on third party organisations. - 7.34 This would equate to approximately £25.3m to £42.2m of lost commission for PCWs, using a central estimate of £25 per switch for a dual fuel customer, and £15 for a single fuel customer.
+Table A11.18 below shows the impacts across different tariff types.
+As many of these third party switching organisations are diversified across a range of sectors outside of energy, this will reduce the effects of these revenue impacts, as they will have revenue streams from outside of energy supply.